These small breeds of rabbits are often chosen for pet rabbits for small or young

 The lionhead is the result of a dominant genetic mutation that permits long wool around the neck and shoulders only.
 The rest of the rabbit has normal fur.
 The mane really does resemble a lion's.

 These little bunnies are sweet and adorable, and make great pets.
 A bit of minor daily grooming will be required for the wool.

-The Mini Rex is one of the small rabbit breeds that was created by using the Netherland Dwarf.
-Mini Rex rabbits are pint-size versions of the standard-sized Rex rabbits, thanks to the dwarf gene.
+The Mini Rex is one of the small rabbit breeds created by using the Netherland Dwarf.
+Mini Rex rabbits are pint-size versions of the standard-sized Rex rabbit, thanks to the dwarf gene.